covcom/205CDE/15_Jinja2_templates/README.md

     app.run(port=8080, host='0.0.0.0', debug=True)
 ```

 The only thing that is new here is the `render_template()` function.
-Note here it takes two input arguments: one is the HTML file that we'll create in a minute, and the other is a variable we take from the user input i.e. the variable called 'input'.
+Note here it takes two input arguments: one is the HTML file that you'll create in a minute, and the other is a variable you take from the user input i.e. the variable called 'input'.
 This input variable is assigned to a named variable called 'name' in that function.

 Next, let's look at the HTML file.
 Create a folder called 'templates' and inside it create a new file called 'template_basic.html'.
 Insert the following into 'template_basic.html'